-You are cordially invited to attend the Annual Meeting of Stockholders of ANSYS, Inc. (the "Company") to be held on Thursday, May 8, 2003, at 2:00 p.m., local time, at the Southpointe Club located at Southpointe, 360 Southpointe Blvd. in Canonsburg, Pennsylvania (the "Annual Meeting").
+You are cordially invited to attend the Annual Meeting of Stockholders of ANSYS, Inc. (the "Company") to be held on Thursday, May 6, 2004, at 2:00 p.m.
+Eastern Time, at the Southpointe Club located at Southpointe, 360 Southpointe Blvd. in Canonsburg, Pennsylvania (the "Annual Meeting").

-The Annual Meeting has been called for the purpose of (i) electing three Class I Directors for three-year terms, (ii) amending and restating the Company's 1996 Stock Option and Grant Plan to increase the number of shares of the Company's Common Stock available for issuance thereunder by 1,100,000 shares and to modify several other provisions thereof as described in the enclosed proxy statement and (iii) considering and voting upon such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
+The Annual Meeting has been called for the purposes of (i) electing two Class II Directors for three-year terms; (ii) approving an amendment to the Company's Amended and Restated 1996 Stock Option and Grant Plan; (iii) approving an amendment to the Company's Employee Stock Purchase Plan to increase the number of shares of the Company's common stock available for offering thereunder by 190,000 shares; (iv) ratifying the selection of Deloitte and Touche LLP as the Company's independent public accountants; and (v) considering and voting upon such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.

-The Board of Directors has fixed the close of business on March 13, 2003 as the record date for determining stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.
+The Board of Directors has fixed the close of business on March 9, 2004 as the record date for determining stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.

-The Board of Directors of the Company recommends that you vote "FOR" the election of the nominees of the Board of Directors as Class I Directors of the Company and "FOR" the amendment and restatement of the Company's 1996 Stock Option and Grant Plan.
+The Board of Directors of the Company recommends that you vote "FOR" the election of the nominees of the Board of Directors as Class II Directors of the Company, "FOR" the approval of the amendment to the Company's Amended and Restated Stock Option and Grant Plan, "FOR" the approval of the amendment to the Company's Employee Stock Purchase Plan and "FOR" the ratification of Deloitte and Touche LLP as independent public accountants.

 IT IS IMPORTANT THAT YOUR SHARES BE REPRESENTED AT THE ANNUAL MEETING.
-WHETHER OR NOT YOU PLAN TO ATTEND THE ANNUAL MEETING, YOU ARE REQUESTED TO COMPLETE, DATE, SIGN AND RETURN YOUR PROXY IN ONE OF THE FOLLOWING WAYS: (1) USE THE WEBSITE ADDRESS SHOWN ON THE PROXY CARD AND VOTE OVER THE INTERNET; (2) USE THE TOLL-FREE TELEPHONE NUMBER SHOWN ON THE ENCLOSED PROXY CARD; OR (3) MARK, DATE AND SIGN THE PROXY CARD RETURNING IN THE ENCLOSED ENVELOPE WHICH REQUIRES NO POSTAGE IF MAILED IN THE UNITED STATES.
-VOTES SENT BY INTERNET OR TELEPHONE MUST BE RECEIVED BY 11:00 PM UNITED STATES EASTERN TIME ON MAY 7, 2003.
+WHETHER OR NOT YOU PLAN TO ATTEND THE ANNUAL MEETING, YOU ARE REQUESTED TO COMPLETE, DATE, SIGN AND RETURN YOUR PROXY IN ONE OF THE FOLLOWING WAYS: (1) USE THE WEBSITE ADDRESS SHOWN ON THE PROXY CARD AND VOTE OVER THE INTERNET; (2) USE THE TOLL-FREE TELEPHONE NUMBER SHOWN ON THE ENCLOSED PROXY CARD; OR (3) MARK, DATE AND SIGN THE PROXY CARD RETURNING IT IN THE ENCLOSED ENVELOPE WHICH REQUIRES NO POSTAGE IF MAILED IN THE UNITED STATES.
+VOTES SENT BY INTERNET OR TELEPHONE MUST BE RECEIVED BY 11:00 PM UNITED STATES EASTERN TIME ON MAY 5, 2004.
 IF YOU ATTEND THE ANNUAL MEETING, YOU MAY VOTE IN PERSON IF YOU WISH, EVEN IF YOU HAVE PREVIOUSLY RETURNED YOUR PROXY CARD.

-Sincerely,
+Sincerely